DARWIN/XLZD

 Dark matter experiments with target masses beyond the ton scale are alreday reality.
-Our group participates in XENON which currently constructs a detector filled with about 8 tons of liquid xenon, of which about 4 tons will be used for analysis.
+Our group participates in XENON which currently operates a detector filled with more than 8 tons of liquid xenon, of which 5.9 tons act as dark matter target.

 In case of a positive dark matter detection in this detector a larger instrument will be required in order to study the properties of the dark matter particle.
 If nothing is found, these larger detectors will be needed as well in order to fully explore the predicted parameter space for WIMP dark matter in order to either detect it at even lower cross sections or to constrain it even further.
 The ultimate threshold for WIMP searches is at spin-independent WIMP-nucleon scattering cross sections of a few 10-49 cm2, where coherent neutrino interactions with atomic nuclei become the dominating background and which cannot be shielded.